hitoshi-watase/sercrod/docs/reference/directives/eager.md

 1. Binding setup (render time):

-   - Nablla reads the `*input` / `n-input` expression and figures out a target data object.
+   - Sercrod reads the `*input` / `n-input` expression and figures out a target data object.
    - It evaluates `*eager` / `n-eager` once to compute `isEager`.
    - It sets the initial control value based on the current data.
    - It attaches event listeners (`input` and/or `change`) that capture `isEager`.

 2. On each `input` event (text inputs and textareas):

-   - Nablla transforms the raw value using any installed input filters.
+   - Sercrod transforms the raw value using any installed input filters.
    - It writes the value to the bound data path with `assign_expr`.
    - If the host is not staged:
      - If `isEager` is `true`:
        - It calls `update()` on the host.
      - Otherwise:
-       - It only propagates updates to child Nablla instances (`_updateChildren(...)`).
+       - It only propagates updates to child Sercrod instances (`_updateChildren(...)`).

 3. On `change` events (checkbox/radio/select/others):

-   - Nablla computes and writes the new value, similar to text inputs.
+   - Sercrod computes and writes the new value, similar to text inputs.
    - `isEager` is ignored; the actual update policy is controlled by `*lazy`.

 In all cases, `*eager` does not change what is written, only when and how broadly the host re-renders.